YPares/porcupine/README.md

 Porcupine is a tool aimed at people who want to express in Haskell general data manipulation and analysis tasks,

-1. in a way that is agnostic from the source of the input data and from the destination of the end results,
+1. In a way that is agnostic from the source of the input data and from the destination of the end results,
-2. such that a pipeline can be re-executed in a different environment and on different data without recompiling, by just a shift in its configuration,
+2. So that a pipeline can be re-executed in a different environment and on different data without recompiling, by just a shift in its configuration,
-3. while facilitating code reusability (any task can always be reused as part of a bigger pipeline).
+3. While facilitating code reusability (any task can always be reused as part of a bigger pipeline).

 Porcupine specifically targets teams containing skills ranging from those of